catenate/tanote/tanote/gen/list.md

 ~[1 2 3 4]
 ```

+## code

-## codeThe |- rune functions as a "restart" point for recursion that will be defined later.
+The |- rune functions as a "restart" point for recursion that will be defined later.
 It takes one child.

 Below is a simple Hoon program that takes a single number `n` from the user as input and produces a list of numbers from `1` up to (but not including) `n`.
 So, if the user gives the number `5`, the program will produce: `~[1 2 3 4]`.